notsag-dev/eg/README.md

 Search for cli tools and run cheat-sheet examples.

 ## Hacktoberfest
-This project was created in the context of Hacktoberfest 2020 so that many people can do small contributions to build its database.
+This project was created in the context of Hacktoberfest 2020 so that we can build its database together.

 ## Use
 To look for dns tools, run: